-At March 31, 2016, we had no outstanding borrowings under our senior secured revolving credit facility.
-The interest rate on outstanding borrowings as of March 31, 2016 was 2.44%.
-As of March 31, 2016, we had \$59,022 of capacity available under our senior secured revolving credit facility after taking into account the borrowing base, outstanding loan advances, and letters of credit.
+At March 31, 2017, we had no outstanding borrowings under our senior secured revolving credit facility.
+The interest rate on outstanding borrowings as of March 31, 2017 was 2.81%.
+As of March 31, 2017, we had \$56,539 of capacity available under our senior secured revolving credit facility after taking into account the borrowing base, outstanding loan advances, and letters of credit.
 The variable rate secured term loan bears interest at the LIBOR rate plus an applicable margin dictated by our leverage ratio.
-As of March 31, 2016, our interest rate was 2.44%.
+As of March 31, 2017, our interest rate was 2.81%.
 The term loan includes monthly principal payments of \$1,125 through March 31, 2017, increasing to \$1,688 through the maturity date.
 The remaining \$40,500 is due at maturity in April 2019.

 Interest rate swaps.
 The Company entered into two interest rate swap contracts to reduce the exposure to interest rate fluctuations associated with its variable rate term loan interest payments.
 Under the interest rate swap agreements, we pay a fixed amount and receive payments based on a variable interest rate.
-The Company entered into a second interest rate swap contract during the three months ended December 31, 2015 to hedge interest payments on its variable rate secured term loan, where the Company previously had interest rate exposure.
-As of March 31, 2016, 100% of our interest payments on our variable rate secured term loan are hedged through its maturity in April 2019.
+As of March 31, 2017, 100% of our interest payments on our variable rate secured term loan are hedged through its maturity in April 2019.
 Under the terms of the Amendment and our interest rate swaps, our interest rate on outstanding principal amounts will range from 3.12% to 3.81% throughout the remaining life of the credit facility.